 P2428 – Cupertino

 P2428 is a 30th Round licence located to the north-east of the Crosgan discovery and the to the west of the Cygnus gas field.
 A farm out to Capricorn Energy Plc (formerly Cairn Energy) was announced in August 2021 and completed in November 2021.
-As part of the farm in agreement Capricorn have funded the acquisition of 680km2 of new 3D focused on the Plymouth prospect.
+As part of the farm in agreement Capricorn have funded the acquisition of 680km2 of new 3D over the licence area.

 Fully processed data is expected to be delivered by the end of Q2 2022.